 Constitutional Exceptionalism and the Common Law

 This paper examines the notion of exceptionalism, currently pervasive within constitutional discourse.
-The term 'exceptionalist' is used in this context to indicate a measure which deviates from normal constitutional standards and is, by virtue of that deviation, seen as inappropriate or regrettable.
-The paper avoids a direct focus on the debate about terrorism, concentrating instead on more conceptual matters - and particularly the 'fit' between this discourse and the 'common law constitution'.
-Part I turns to John Locke and uses his theory of the prerogative as a means of highlighting the difficulty of determining what counts as 'exceptional' in this, our 'age of statutes'.
-Part II raises concerns about the common law constitutionalists' theory of emergency powers, articulated most skilfully by Dyzenhaus, and argues that this theory rests on a mistaken understanding of the nature of common law.
-Part III addresses the issue of extra-constitutionality and common law more generally, taking as its focus the 'extra-legal measures model' of emergencies advocated by Gross and Tushnet.
-On the back of this critical analysis, the paper ends by raising questions about the 'public role' of constitutional scholars: have we been too ready, it asks, to deny the complexity of our discipline in order to make political points?
+The term “exceptional” is used in this context to indicate a measure that deviates from normal constitutional standards and is, by virtue of that deviation, seen as inappropriate or regrettable.
+The paper avoids a direct focus on the debate about terrorism, concentrating instead on more conceptual matters-and particularly on the “fit” between this discourse and the “common law constitution.”
+It turns first to John Locke and uses his theory of the prerogative as a means of highlighting the difficulty of determining what counts as “exceptional” in this, our “age of statutes.”
+Turning next to the common law constitutionalists’ theory of emergency powers, articulated most skillfully by David Dyzenhaus, the essay argues that this theory rests on a mistaken understanding of the nature of common law.
+Finally, it addresses the issue of extraconstitutionality and common law more generally, taking as its focus the “extralegal measures model” of emergencies advocated by Oren Gross and Mark Tushnet.

 Suggested Citation: Suggested Citation